LeTamanoir/KickSmarter/README.md

 );
 ```

-You can find a demo application in the `client` directory that uses the SDK.
+You can find a demo application in the `frontend` directory that uses the SDK.
+It is currently deployed [here](https://kick-smarter.vercel.app/).

 ### 1. Create a Project